NVIDIA/aistore/reb/README.md

 In the end, the timeout value is a compromise: long enough to cover typical cleanup, short enough that Smap flicker (when nodes keep leaving and (re)joining) doesn't stack waiters.

+## Cleanup mode

+Cleanup mode is a rebalance generation that reuses the `*Reb` lifecycle but does not open data streams and does not migrate object payloads.

+The motivation is scalability.
+A regular data-moving rebalance may temporarily leave extra local copies while the cluster converges.
+Tracking every migrated object at runtime, only to remove the old copy later, would not scale for large clusters and buckets with millions or billions of objects.

+Cleanup mode is therefore out-of-band.
+It performs a separate local walk, recomputes the expected HRW owner for each object, verifies the object at that expected location, and removes the local misplaced copy only when it is safe to do so.